 But if you have to set your white noise machine to its maximum volume, how can you and your partner possibly fall and stay asleep?

-The answer is: both of you will likely have to wear good earplugs.
+The answer is: both of you will likely have to wear good snore blocking earplugs.

-I know that solution sounds like a hassle, but it is actually very good!
+I know that solution sounds a bit like a hassle, but it is actually quite effective and in my opinion the most comfortable solution for side sleepers.

 I often use white noise together with earplugs when staying in hotel rooms to keep out TV, chatter, dripping water, and snoring noise from adjacent rooms.
 Sometimes the walls between rooms are just too thin.